-Why the Supreme Court fight is a tightrope for Donald Trump in November
+Why the Supreme Court fight Is a tightrope for Donald Trump in November

 That, more than anything, is what alarms Republicans about Barrett and gives Democrats a measure of political hope — the possibility that she will bring Trump few voters he doesn’t already have, while driving more people into Biden’s column.

-“I think it’s going to increase our turnout of young women,” said Rep. Jan Schakowsky, D-Ill., who acknowledged that she wanted to turn Trump out of office but was not overly enthusiastic about Biden.
+“I think it’s going to increase our turnout of young women,” said Rep. Jan Schakowsky, D-Ill., who she acknowledged wanted to turn Trump out of office but were not overly enthusiastic about Biden.

 The risk in putting forward a nominee like Barrett who would allow Democrats to elevate the question of legal abortion, which is broadly popular, was easy to glimpse in interviews with Republican lawmakers from Republican-leaning states who declined to offer direct views on Roe v.
 Wade.